andrewscwei/vpm/README.md

-    list - Lists all current projects managed by vpm. project - Opens a vpm project in designated IDE (supports Xcode/Sublime/Atom in respective priority). remove - Removes a vpm project from the vpm registry.
+    list - Lists all current projects managed by vpm. project - Opens a vpm project in designated IDE (supports Xcode/Sublime/Atom in respective priority). remove - Removes a vpm project from the vpm registry. serve - Serves a vpm project (looks for www/public/dist folder in project root in respective priority).
 ```

 ### `vpm add <project_key>`